The Equivalence Theorem in Effective Theories: The proof

-From the written above it is clear that the operator $Q$, which is the product of two series -- determinant and exponential, results precisely in the same graphs as those stemming from the exponential; the only difference is connected with the values of combinatorial factors.
+From the written above it follows that the operator $Q$, which is the product of two series -- determinant and exponential, results precisely in the same graphs as those stemming from the exponential; the only difference is connected with the values of combinatorial factors.
+Indeed, the garlands from the determinant series only may act on trees produced by exponential -- they commute with exponential loop graphs just because the latter ones have no incoming arrows.

 Let us show now that, in fact, only the graphs of the type {\bf A} survive in this product: the loop graphs cancel each other.
-For this it is sufficient to show that the sum of {\em connected} graphs $ W(\ora{a},a)$ does not contain loop contributions \footnote{The proof of this statement is given in Appendix C.}.
+For this it is sufficient to show that the sum of {\em connected} graphs $ W(\ora{a},a)$ does not contain loop contributions \footnote{The proof of this statement is given in Appendix B.}.

 First of all, it is clear that the $k$-vertex graphs of the type {\bf B} (garlands) stemming from the determinant completely cancel those from the exponential.
 This follows from the comparison of relevant symmetry factors: as pointed above (see (\ref{trace_ln_2})) the symmetry factor of the determinant garland equals $-1/k$ while that of the exponential one is $1/k$.
-The latter value results from the product of two factors: the numerical coefficient $1/k!$ that appears in the exponential series and $(k-1)!$ provided by the garland-type contribution from the operator term $ f^k(\ora{a})a^k. $ Recall that we only consider the connected graphs.
+The latter value results from the product of two factors: the numerical coefficient $1/k!$ that appears in the exponential series and $(k-1)!$ provided by the garland-type contribution from the operator term $ :\!\prod_{i=1}^k f(x_i|\ora{a})a(x_i)\! :. $ Recall that we only consider the connected graphs.

 Next, let us consider the type {\bf C} graphs with only one $l$-vertex tree (``tail'') connected to the $k$-vertex garland.
 There are two different sources of such kind graphs.
 First, as explained above, they appear in the exponential series.
 The corresponding combinatorial factor we denote as $S_{exp}^C(k,l)$.
-Second, they appear as the result of acting the $k$-vertex garland from determinant on the relevant $l$-vertex tree from exponential (graph {\bf f} on Fig.~\ref{Fig.6}).
+Second, they appear as the result of acting the $k$-vertex garland from determinant on the relevant $l$-vertex tree from exponential (graph {\bf f} on Fig.~\ref{Fig.2}).
 The symmetry factor for the graph stemming from this latter source we denote as $S_{d - e}^C(k,l)$.
 We need to show that

 It is not difficult to show that the symmetry coefficient for $k$-vertex garland equals $1/k$.
 The detailed structure of the $l$-vertex tree graph (the number of its branches) is not essential for the further analysis.
 Suppose its combinatorial factor is $S^A(l)$.
 Then the factor $S_{exp}^C(k,l)$ reads: